Extravenger/mssqlVenger/README.md

 # mssqlVenger

 mssqlVenger is a tool designed for performing lateral movement within Active Directory (AD) environments.
-Focused on leveraging linked server across the network.
+Focused on leveraging linked servers across AD network.

 ## 🚀 Features
 - <u><b>Impersonate a login</b></u>: Use EXECUTE AS LOGIN to impersonate logins in the current MSSQL instance.